Field Types

 • Custom… – The field can have different values based on a custom differentiator.

-If you choose “Custom…”, a “Translation Key Format” setting will appear below, where you can define an object template that will help Craft which sites to copy the field value over to.
-When a new field value is saved, Craft will render this template for each site the element is configured in, and the field value will be copied to any site that produces a translation key matching the current site’s.
+If you choose “Custom…”, a Translation Key Format setting will appear below, where you can define an object template that determines how Craft copies the field’s value to other sites.
+When an element that uses the field is saved, Craft renders this template for each site the element exists in, and copies the value to any that produce the same key.

 For example, if a field’s translation key format were {site.handle[0:2]}, then new field values would be copied over to any other sites where the first two characters of the site handle matches the first two characters of the original site’s handle.
 Looking at this from the opposite direction: any site that produces a unique translation key for a field will have its value isolated from other sites.

-If the translation key format returns an empty string (''), the field will not indicate that it’s available for translation.
+If the translation key format returns an empty string (''), the field will not appear as translatable, and its value will not be copied to any other sites.
 A key format of {section.handle == 'blog' ? site.handle : ''}, for example, would display its field as translatable per-site from only the blog section—otherwise it would not be available for translation in any other context.

 Keep in mind that fields can be assigned to multiple element types.
-Accessing invalid properties of the current element (like section on an asset) may cause the key to end up blank (and therefore not translated)
+Accessing invalid properties of the current element (like section on an asset) may cause the key to end up blank (and therefore not translated).

 # Field Layouts